-Things to take care during installation and upgrade
+Things to take care of during installation and upgrade

-- Place the router in a well ventilated location.
-It is better to place the router at a location that falls in center of all rooms so that WiFi is equally distributed.
+- Place the router in a well-ventilated location.
+It is better to place the router at a location that falls in the center of all rooms so that WiFi is equally distributed.

-- Make sure that you have good power supply near the router installation place.
-Unlike ADSL, the voice in FTTH service bifurcates from back of the CPE or router.
-Therefore it is important to have inverter or UPS supply to enjoy uninterrupted internet and call.
+- Make sure that you have a good power supply near the router installation place.
+Unlike ADSL, the voice in FTTH service bifurcates from the back of the CPE or router.
+Therefore it is important to have an inverter or UPS supply to enjoy uninterrupted internet and call.

-- After installation is completed, the lineman calls NTC office to activate the service.
+- After installation is completed, the lineman calls the NTC office to activate the service.
 So make sure about everything.
 Check the telephone service and internet speed before confirming.
-It is better to clear out things before site staffs leave.
+It is better to clear out things before site staff leave.

 NTC FTTH Migration and Inevitable Upgrade